dargaCode/WebDevStudyResources/README.md

 ### Manipulate the DOM with "Vanilla" JavaScript
 The DOM is another concept that sounds scarier than it is.

-The Document-Object Model is just the content of a webpage, parsed into a JS Object so it can be manipulated via code.
+The Document-Object Model is just the content of a webpage, parsed into an object so that JS can read and manipulate it.

 *   [Udemy - The Web Dev Bootcamp / Units 13-14: DOM Manipulation](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/3861434)
     * Paid ($35 Course) - 15 Lessons (2.5 hours), 4 Exercises